troyhacks/MoonLight/docs/develop/installation.md

 * Changing the backend (c/c++)
     * lib folder for Sveltekit
     * src folder for MoonBase and MoonLight
-    * ☑️ and ➡️ to build and or upload, if frontend has not changed this will run succesfully
+    * ☑️ and ➡️ to build and or upload

 * Changing the frontend (UI)
-    * See the interface folder
+    * interface folder
     * on each file change, ☑️ or ➡️ will rebuild the UI using node.js
     * if node.js is not on your system you will get this error: